 Even if you are not quite ready to get divorced, you need to be informed and

 Deciding to divorce is a complex process.
-How easy or difficult the process
+Knowing how easy or difficult

 The better prepared you are